Purpose and Terms of Reference

 • To have oversight of all professional development activities related to improving the quality of learning and teaching (HESF 3.2).

-Meeting Schedule: See Governance Committee Calendar.
+Meeting Schedule: See Governance Committee Calendar

-Committee Templates: See Governance Committee Templates.
+Committee Templates: See Governance Committee Templates

-Chair: Provost or nominee.
+Chair: Deputy Vice-Chancellor (Education) or nominee.

 Deputy Chair: Director, Centre for Education and Innovation (CEI), or nominee.

-For general ULTC enquiries, please contact CEI.
+For general ULTC enquiries, please contact governance@acu.edu.au

 Composition and Membership